 The firmness of the mattress

-Firmness of your mattress can affect your sleep, so make sure that you purchase the right mattress.
+The firmness of your mattress can affect your sleep; so make sure that you purchase the right mattress from Queensway Mattress or any other company of your choice.
 Simply put, firmness refers to how soft or hard a mattress feels.
 It may seem like an easier thing to determine the firmness of your mattress that you need, but it can be a tricky thing to do.

 This is because the firmness and feel of a mattress usually depends on your definition for firm, soft, and medium as well as your specific body size, weight, and type.
 Worse still, many people tend to confuse the terms firmness with support.